-The course work of QBM is designed to bridge the gap between quantitative and qualitative approaches in biosciences and provide students with cross- and interdisciplinary training.
+The QBM course work aims to provide students with cross- and interdisciplinary training to bridge the gap between quantitative and qualitative approaches in biosciences.

-- Primer Courses: To support the work in the Core Course, and build a stronger foundation in the disciplines outside a student’s primary field of training, we offer targeted feeder courses that are specifically designed to teach relevant basics to non-specialists.
-Depending on their background, life science students take primers in biophysics and statistics/bioinformatics, math/physics students take primers in life sciences and bioinformatics, and bioinformatics students take primers in biophysics and statistics.
+- Primer Courses: To build a stronger foundation in the disciplines outside a student’s primary field of training, we offer targeted feeder courses that are specifically designed to teach relevant basics to non-specialists.
+Depending on their background and needs, life science students take primers in biophysics and statistics/bioinformatics and programming (Matlab, Python and R).
+Math/physics students take primers in life sciences and optionally bioinformatics.
+Students from the field of bioinformatics take primers in biophysics and optionally statistics.

 - QBM retreat: This annual event brings all QBM students together in an informal scientific environment where they present their research in brief talks and posters, and attend lectures of invited speakers.

 We also encourage the students to attend international conferences, workshops, summer schools at LMU or other institutions, as well as advanced courses relevant to their research work.
 Additionally, the students have various opportunities to participate in events within the Munich scientific community, following their own research interests.
 These events include lecture series, symposia, and workshops offered by five collaborative research centers (SFBs) represented within QBM, the Center for NanoScience (CeNS), and the excellence clusters Nanosystems Initiative Munich (NIM) and the Center for Integrated Protein Science Munich (CIPSM), the Max-Planck-Institute of Biochemistry and the Helmholtz Center Munich.